dmerejkowsky/blog/content/post/2016-11-20-a-simple-problem.md

 I know you are going to say it depends on the language you are using, but in reality it does not.

-The number of line of codes you need to write does not depend on the language you are using because the answer is zero.
+The number of line of code you need to write does not depend on the language you are using because the answer is zero.

 {{< spoiler >}}